 |Cutting features||Felling marks|

-Both unquestionably dominate the market as being perfect for homeowners and DIY enthusiasts working in their backyard or at a ranch.
-That said, if you run a professional lumber business, you might want to look at something more powerful.
+Both unquestionably dominate the market as being perfect for homeowners and DIY enthusiasts working in their backyards or at a ranch.
+That said, if you run a professional lumber business, you might want to look at something more powerful like this guy:

-So, let’s get to the core of what makes these chainsaws so appealing and how to choose the best of Stihl ms 291 vs Husqvarna 455 that’s most suited to your needs.
+So, let’s get to the core of what makes these chainsaws so appealing.
+We’ll also explore how to choose between the Stihl ms291 Farm Boss vs Husqvarna 455 Rancher depending on your needs.

 Husqvarna 455 Rancher